vrchatapi/vrchatapi-csharp/docs/InviteApi.md

 <a name="invitemyselfto"></a>
 # **InviteMyselfTo**
-> SentNotification InviteMyselfTo (string worldId, string instanceId, InviteMyselfToRequest inviteMyselfToRequest = null)
+> SentNotification InviteMyselfTo (string worldId, string instanceId)

 Invite Myself To Instance